 Custom Domains: Start Here

-In Convertri, you can have as many sites as you want at Convertri subdomains: e.g, mysite.convertri.com.
+In Convertri, you can have up to 3 Convertri subdomains: e.g, mysite.convertri.com.

 However, if you have your own custom domain, e.g. mysite.com, there are a number of ways to display your Convertri pages on your URL.
 This article describes the best way to achieve what you want.